YousefYassan/tawfeq/README.md

 Parquet: For efficient data storage.
 SQL Data Warehouse: Used for storing transformed data in structured formats.
 ETL Medallion Architecture: A three-tier approach for data transformation and enrichment.

+# Azure Functions: Data Scraping and Bronze Cleaning
+Azure Functions are leveraged to automate the data scraping process.
+These serverless functions fetch data from various sources and immediately clean the data during ingestion to the Bronze Layer.
+The cleaning process includes removing duplicates, handling missing values, and ensuring format consistency before storing the data in the raw data layer.

 # ETL Pipeline
 The ETL pipeline follows the Medallion Architecture, which consists of three key layers: